 - Tendinitis – Achilles tendinitis is inflammation and tightness of the tendon at the heel.
 This is not easy to treat, but it is easy to prevent.
 Doctors suggest proactive engagement in strength training for the calves and taking exercise slowly instead of rushing the program.

-- Hamstring Injury – The common cause of hamstring injury is an imbalanced leg, thus strengthening leg muscles is important in correcting leg balance and prevent further injury.
+- Hamstring Injury – The common cause of hamstring injury is an imbalanced leg, thus strengthening leg muscles is important in correcting leg balance and preventing further injury.

 Tips to Avoid Exercise Injuries